coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Consuming the API

-Time to get our To-Dos into our application.
+Time to get your To-Dos into your application.

 To do this, you would fetch the collection of To-Dos from the backend api (ensure that this is running) and display it in a list on the landing page.